GreptimeTeam/docs/docs/user-guide/supported-protocols/influxdb.md

 [2]: https://docs.influxdata.com/influxdb/v1.8/write_protocols/line_protocol_tutorial/

-The HTTP endpoint in GreptimeDB for handling metrics is `/influxdb/write`
+The http endpoint in GreptimeDB for handling metrics is `/influxdb/write`.

-> Note that remembers to prefix the path with GreptimeDB's HTTP API version, `v1`
+> Note: remember to prefix the path with GreptimeDB's http API version, `v1`

 ## Create a databse